spatie/laravel-permission/docs/basic-usage/direct-permissions.md

 $user->hasAnyPermission(['edit articles', 1, 5]);
 ```

-Saved permissions will be registered with the `Illuminate\Auth\Access\Gate` class for the default guard.
-So you can
-check if a user has a permission with Laravel's default `can` function:
+Like all permissions assigned via roles, you can check if a user has a permission by using Laravel's default `can` function:

 ```php
 $user->can('edit articles');